Oxford Properties' The Stack, the first zero carbon emmission skyscraper in North America is a case in point.

 In addition, products based on this technology generate ozone which has been shown to be harmful even in low concentrations; moreover, the EPA shows no units based on this technology on its list of approved products.

-One thing I have learned based on nearly four decades of work involving technology is that one should never write off any method.
+One thing we have learned based on nearly four decades of experience involving technology is that one should never write off any method.
 And this is because an entrepreneur can come along and revive a technology considered obsolete.

 In summary, the smart money - for the time being at least - is on avoiding this method.